felixUOB/AI-Enhanced_Waste_Collection_2024/docs/set-up-guide/backend-django.md

 * Everone should try to get to the main django webpage to see if their django is working properly.
 * I used global python interpreter.
 However, if it does not work, the virtual environment python interpreter has to be used

-## WHat files in app for django does
+## What files in app for django does
 * models.py: This file defines the data models for the app, including the fields and behavior of the data.
 It is used to interact with the database using the built-in Django ORM.
 * views.py: This file defines the views for the app, which handle specific requests and return a response.
 A view is a Python function that defines how to handle a specific URL.
 * urls.py: This file defines the URLs for the app, including the mapping between URLs and views.
 It is used to control how URLs are handled by the app.